luiarthur/testRscalaPackage/README.md

 # Publish -> install -> load library

-- Publish the package with a `git push`.
+- Publish the package with a `git push`
 - Install the library by doing this in R
 ```R
 # install.packages("devtools")